dtcenter/METplotpy/docs/Users_Guide/wind_rose.rst

 Sample Data
 ___________

+The data used to create a wind rose plot is columnar text output from MET for the MPR (matched pair) line type.
 The sample data used to create these plots is available in the METplotpy repository, where the wind rose diagram test scripts are located:

-*$METPLOTPY_SOURCE/METplotpy/test/wind rose_diagram/point_stat_mpr.txt*
+*$METPLOTPY_BASE/test/wind rose_diagram/point_stat_mpr.txt*

+*$METPLOTPY_BASE* is the directory where the METplotpy code is saved:

-*$METPLOTPY_SOURCE* is the directory where the METplotpy code is saved.
+*$METPLOTPY_BASE* is the directory where the METplotpy code is saved:

-The data is columnar text output from MET for the MPR (matched pair) line type.
+e.g.

+*/usr/path/to/METplotpy*  if the source code was cloned or forked from the Github repository

+or

+*/usr/path/to/METplotpy-x.y.z*  if the source code was downloaded as a zip or gzip'd tar file from the Release link of the Github repository.
+The *x.y.z* is the release number.

 Configuration Files
 ___________________